Anyolite/anyolite/README.md

 The example above gives a good overview over the things you can already do with Anyolite.
 More features will be added in the future.

+# Limitations

+* Currently, Anyolite does not work on Windows due to Crystal compiler bugs
+* Returning objects of a wrapped class does only work if every constructor argument is optional
+* Arrays, hashes and other complex mruby objects are not directly supported
+* Configuration options for mruby are limited yet

 # Roadmap

 ## Releases